appwrite/awesome-appwrite/README.md

 ## Showcase (Built with Appwrite)

 * **OmniaWrite** - OmniaWrite is a next-generation plain text editor engineered for creative writing.
 It is perfect for writing novels, lyrics, poems, essays, drafts and screenplays.
-[Blog Post](https://omniawrite.com/posts/update-1-0-0/)
+[Source Code](https://github.com/TorstenDittmann/OmniaWrite) [Blog Post](https://omniawrite.com/posts/update-1-0-0/)

 Share your apps here! send a pull request!